Azure Honeypot: Mapping Global Threats in Real-Time

 Once you see that validation passed.
 Click on “Create” at the bottom left.

-The deployment in progress window will follow after clicking “Create”.
-Just wait until it finishes, it can take a while.
+The deployment-in-progress window will appear after clicking “Create”.
+Just wait until it finishes; it can take a while.

 After a couple of minutes, just click on “Microsoft Azure” on the top left to go back to your main dashboard.
 You will find your virtual machine here.

-Remember that this is a honeypot, so we need to configure some network settings to allow the Virtual Machine to be discoverable.
+Remember that this is a honeypot, so we need to configure network settings to make the Virtual Machine discoverable.
 Click on the virtual machine.

 On the left-hand side, click on “Networking”.
 Then click on the blue “Add inbound port rule” button.

 These are the configurations I did for the inbound rule.
 It’s to allow any and all traffic into the machine.
-After putting the configurations, create/save the rule.
+After configuring, create/save the rule.

 Log Analytics and MS Defender for Cloud